c1au6i0/extractus/README.md

 ### ICE Database

-The Integrated Chemical Environment (ICE) database, managed by the EPA, provides access to a variety of data related to chemical toxicity, exposure, and risk assessment.
+The ICE database, managed by the EPA, provides access to a variety of data related to chemical toxicity, exposure, and risk assessment.
 It includes data from high-throughput screening assays, in vivo studies, and computational models.

-`extr_ice` provides access to EPA’s Integrated Chemical Environment (ICE) database for toxicological and exposure-related data.
+`extr_ice` provides access to NTP’s ICE database for toxicological and exposure-related data.

 ``` r
 library(extractox)